Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 Do SaaS companies need a CFO in 2026?

 Yes—once growth creates complexity, a CFO function becomes the difference between scaling and scrambling.
+As SaaS companies scale, they encounter unique financial challenges and financial complexities—such as managing recurring revenue, customer metrics, and cash flow—that require specialized expertise.
 In 2026, you don’t need a CFO to “make reports”; you need CFO-level leadership to connect cash, metrics, and decisions into one operating plan.

 Here’s the practical way to think about it: if your next 2–3 decisions (hiring, spend, pricing, product bets) materially change your runway and outcomes, you need a CFO lens on the tradeoffs.